Kevin Manion: NASCAR career

+Cup Series

 Manion became the crew chief of the No. 1 Chevrolet in Sprint Cup but later he was specially selected by Dale Earnhardt Jr. and Teresa Earnhardt to head the newly formed Chance 2 Motorsports team in the Busch Series.
 That team proceeded to win two championships, 12 victories with Martin Truex Jr. and three with Earnhardt Jr. Manion went on to receive the Crew Chief of the Year award.

 In 2006, Manion began leading the No. 1 team in the Cup Series.
 In 2007, with Truex driving, the team claimed their first Pole Award, seven top-five finishes, 14 top-10s and their first Cup win at Dover International Speedway.
 The win secured Manion's team in the 2007 Chase for the Cup, eventually finishing 11th in points.
 The team finished 15th in the points for the 2008 season with three top-five finishes and 11 top-10s.

 When Truex left for Michael Waltrip Racing in 2010, Jamie McMurray replaced him as the driver of the Earnhardt Ganassi Racing No. 1 car (DEI had merged with Chip Ganassi Racing in 2009) and Manion remained the crew chief.
 He and McMurray won the 2010 Daytona 500 and the 2010 Brickyard 400 together.